teddyhla/synk/readme.md

 7. Timestamp
 - alongside number 6, ideally should allow timestamping.

+8. Congruency
+- internal logics have to work.  for example SBP > DBP

+9. Derived value
+some of the ABG values are derived values

+10. Outlier events

 ### abg.py

 - temperature adjustment
 - Hendeson-Hasselbach equation for HCO3 from PaCO2

 ### newstwo.py

+> TO DO LIST
 - need to allow scale 2
 - need to allow 'transitioning' from unwell to well and vice versa
 - would therefore have 2 transitioning states
     - well -> unwell
     - unwell -> well

+this script has a main class called 'newsgen' class.
+Newsgen has properties of status 'well' or 'sick'

+first, you create a newsgen object with a desired property. second, you then apply a method from newsgen class called 'makeobs'.
+This takes argument n for number of observations. then it will return a dictionary with 3 keys key 1 is 't' which is effectively a timestamp in a longitudinal order.
+Currently this is just integers key 2 is observations which is all the observations key 3 is observations that is in a format for newscalculation custom function.